 Terron works with a several wealthy Nigerian business people who have ties to the US.
 Here are his ideas for working effectively with people from a minority group.

-1. Train your ears to adjust to their dialect.
+1. Train your ears to adjust to their colloquialisms.
 Terron says to have open eyes and ears to the cultural aspects that they may have.
 He’s trained his ear to be able to listen through their dialect.
 At times he has to ask them what they mean, or even to reiterate what they have said.

 2. Understand the cultural etiquette of the group.
 He says this has made him and his clients more comfortable addressing the misunderstandings that can sometimes occur.